-Taking in raw allows you the most most possible control over your pictures and how they look.
-Taking in jpeg means you are giving up some of your control in favor of less editing and smaller file size.
+Shooting in raw allows you the most possible control over your pictures and how they look.
+The jpeg format means you are giving up some of your control in favor of less editing and smaller file size.

 So what does raw mean, anyway?

 On a Canon, raw files have a .CR2 or .CRW extension, and on Nikon they have a .NEF extension.
-Another non-proprietary format called .DNG also exists, but is not used extensively yet, nor will you see it as an in-camera option.
+Another non-proprietary format called .DNG also exists, but it’s mostly for use in Adobe programs, not in-camera.

 How do I take pictures in raw?

 Using raw format doesn’t change anything about how you take a picture, just how it is recorded on your memory card.

 To shoot in raw, you simply change the format from jpg to raw, which is usually under the “quality” menu option.
 Almost all DSLRs default to jpeg, so you’ll need to find the option and change it yourself.
 Note that it only changes pictures you take in the future – it can’t convert images already on your card in retrospect.